Site-Wise/app/README.md

 ## 📄 **License**

-SiteWise is proudly open source and available under the [MIT License](LICENSE).
+SiteWise is proudly open source and available under the [O'Saasy License](LICENSE).

 ```
-MIT License - see the LICENSE file for details.
+O'Saasy License - see the LICENSE file for details.
 Copyright (c) 2025 SiteWise
 ```